Beautiful Collection of Country Songs

 Loving Arms lyrics © Almo Music Corp.

-DISCLAIMER NOTICE: Song, music, and lyrics are posted here for educational and entertainment purposes only.
+DISCLAIMER NOTICE: Song, music, and lyrics are posted here for educational purposes only.
 Copyright belongs to the owners and songwriters.
 No copyright infringement intended.
 If you are the copyright owner and want it removed from this site, please write a comment below.
 Thank you.

 Tags: Kristoffer Kristofferson, Kris Kristofferson, Kris Kristofferson music, Kris Kristofferson songs, Top country, country classic, Rita Coolidge